Stimulant: Acute

-Stimulants in therapeutic doses, such as those given to patients with attention deficit hyperactivity disorder (ADHD), increase ability to focus, vigor, sociability, libido and may elevate mood.
-However, in higher doses, stimulants may actually decrease the ability to focus, a principle of the Yerkes-Dodson law.
-In higher doses, stimulants may also produce euphoria, vigor, and a decreased need for sleep.
+Stimulants in low doses, such as those prescribed to treat attention deficit hyperactivity disorder (ADHD), increase ability to focus, vigor, sociability, wakefulness, libido and may elevate mood or cause euphoria.
+However, in higher doses, stimulants may actually decrease the ability to focus, a principle of the Yerkes–Dodson law.

 Many, but not all, stimulants have ergogenic effects; that is, they enhance physical performance.
-Drugs such as ephedrine, pseudoephedrine, amphetamine and methylphenidate have well documented ergogenic effects, while cocaine has the opposite effect.
+Drugs such as ephedrine, pseudoephedrine, amphetamine, and methylphenidate have well documented ergogenic effects, while cocaine has the opposite effect.

-Neurocognitive enhancing effects of stimulants, specifically modafinil, amphetamine and methylphenidate have been reported in healthy adolescents by some studies, and is a commonly cited reason among illicit drug users for use, particularly among college students in the context of studying.
+Neurocognitive enhancing effects of stimulants, specifically modafinil, amphetamine, and methylphenidate have been reported in healthy adolescents by some studies, and is a commonly cited reason among illicit drug users for use, particularly among college students in the context of studying.
 Still, results of these studies is inconclusive: assessing the potential overall neurocognitive benefits of stimulants among healthy youth is challenging due to the diversity within the population, the variability in cognitive task characteristics, and the absence of replication of studies.
 Research on the cognitive enhancement effects of modafinil in healthy non-sleep-deprived individuals has yielded mixed results, with some studies suggesting modest improvements in attention and executive functions while others show no significant benefits or even a decline in cognitive functions.

 In some cases, psychiatric phenomena may emerge such as stimulant psychosis, paranoia, and suicidal ideation.
-Acute toxicity has been reportedly associated with hyperhydrosis, panic attacks, severe anxiety, mydriasis, paranoia, aggressive behavior, excessive motor activity, psychosis, rhabdomyolysis, and punding.
+Acute toxicity has been reportedly associated with hyperhidrosis, panic attacks, severe anxiety, mydriasis, paranoia, aggressive behavior, psychosis, rhabdomyolysis, and punding.
 The violent and aggressive behavior associated with acute stimulant toxicity may partially be driven by paranoia.
 Most drugs classified as stimulants are sympathomimetic, meaning that they stimulate the sympathetic branch of the autonomic nervous system.
-This leads to effects such as mydriasis (dilation of the pupils), increased heart rate, blood pressure, respiratory rate and body temperature.
+This stimulation leads to effects such as mydriasis (dilation of the pupils), increased heart rate, blood pressure, respiratory rate and body temperature.
 When these changes become pathological, they are called arrhythmia, hypertension, and hyperthermia, and may lead to rhabdomyolysis, stroke, cardiac arrest, or seizures.
 However, given the complexity of the mechanisms that underlie these potentially fatal outcomes of acute stimulant toxicity, it is impossible to determine what dose may be lethal.